 The health and safety of our students, faculty and staff is paramount.
-Due to the ongoing situation with COVID-19, we’ve implemented numerous safety measures in the school to help prevent the potential transmission of the virus.
+Due to the need for ongoing COVID-19 precautions, we’ve implemented numerous safety measures in the school to help prevent the potential transmission of the virus.
 These include:

 - designated studio working areas to promote physical distancing